chengning-zhang/Simple-TAN-and-Ensemble-TAN/README.md

 # Simpler TAN + Ensemble TAN
 A custom implementation of Bayesian network written from scratch in Python 3, API inspired by SciKit-learn.
+This module also implement Naive Bayes and TAN.

 ## Naive Bayes